Extreme Cold Weather Safety Tips

 When your body temperature sinks below 96°F, you have hypothermia, a serious health hazard that occurs when body temperature is lowered too much.
 Get medical attention immediately.
 Move the victim inside to a heated location and begin warming the center of the body first.
 If the person is unconscious, administer CPR.

-Hypothermia can occur in temperatures as warm as 60°F, particularly in water or with if you are outside a long time and not dressed for the weather.
-Of the approximately 1,300 people the CDCP lists as being killed by hypothermia each year, most are seniors, according to the National Institute of Aging, but some are children and young adults.
+Hypothermia can occur in temperatures as warm as 60°F, particularly in water or if you are outside for a long time and not dressed for the weather.
+Of the approximately 1,300 people the CDCP lists as being killed by hypothermia each year, most are older adults, according to the National Institute of Aging, but some are children and young adults.
 Everyone needs to be careful.
-Some medicines, problems with circulation, and certain illnesses may reduce your ability to resist hypothermia.
+Some medicines, problems with circulation and certain illnesses may reduce your body's ability to resist hypothermia.
 As you age, your body becomes less efficient at letting you know when you are too cold.
 In addition, older people tend not to shiver effectively, one of the ways the body warms itself up.
 Remember these tips to help prevent hypothermia: